 Morning Rush Hour

-This is my preferred schedule and I love it (I detail exactly what it’s like to drive at this time and how I make $700 – $900 a week with this schedule in my free guide here.)
+This is my preferred schedule and I love it.
 I make most of my money in the morning before the lunch hour arrives, but I may also work through the lunch rush as well to make even more.

 The reason I like this schedule so much is because of the 3 factors I listed above.
 Since stepping away from my previous tech business, I had those hours available to work and just honestly prefer them with any work I’m doing full-time.
 I like to work in the mornings and early afternoons and be off as early as I can to have the rest of the day to myself.